 Apply for Business Licenses and Permits

 - Business license: Some cities require businesses to obtain licensing before they can start.
-Often, these are supplied by the City Clerk’s office where the business is located.
+Often, the City Clerk’s office, where the business is located, supplies these.

 - Professional license: Certain services in Massachusetts, such as barbershops, accountants, salons, and others, must be licensed.